How To Appreciate The Little Things In Your Marriage

 What does "enjoy the little things" mean?

 “Enjoy the little things” means taking the time to appreciate the common things in your daily life.
 Instead of focusing on momentous events or occasions, enjoying the small things in life means noticing and being grateful for everyday happenings.
 You might experience something little but enjoyable by using your senses—like smelling a scent that you like or appreciating the color of the sky—or through interactions with others—such as a smile or a laugh.
-Enjoying the little things along with big things can help you feel gratitude and a sense of well-being and can even help you build resilience, which is a positive trait to have, especially when you face more difficult times.
+Enjoying the little things along with big things can help you feel gratitude and a sense of well-being and can even help you build resilience, which is a positive trait to have, especially when you face more difficult times while being married.

 What is a gratitude list?